Storage Usage

 best_compression might be less performant on certain queries, but it has less storage footprint.

-You can change it via table definition:
+It can be changed via table definition:

-CREATE TABLE IF NOT EXISTS "doc"."taxi_january_nocolumnstore" (
+CREATE TABLE IF NOT EXISTS "doc"."taxi_january_nocolumnstore"

 ) WITH (codec = 'best_compression')